english-blog/english-blog.github.io/_posts/2011-08-12-outliers-the-story-of-success-malcom-gladwell-book-review.md

 title: Outliers - The Story Of Success
 date: 2011-08-12
 comments: false
-excerpt: I knew Malcom Gladwell through his earlier book "Blink".
-This guy always thinks out of the box and gives a new perspective to the well known things.
-He always amazes me.
-In his new book "Outliers", he gives us a different perspective on Why successful people are successful?.
-The general notion is that the successful people became so, because of who they are.
-But, Gladwell tells us that its more because of where they are from?.
-Sounds confusing?.
-For me too, when I started.
-Not anymore :)
 ---

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"